tejomaygadgil/cgpos/README.md

 ## Performance
 ### Best model
-**Overall, the fine-grained test accuracy for the best model selected after hyperparameter tuning is 80.19%.**
+**The overall fine-grained test accuracy for the best model is 80.19%.**

-Here is the best model architecture based on hyperparameter tuning:
+This is the best model architecture based on cross-validation hyperparameter tuning:
 ```
      pos: ('StupidBayes', {'ngram_depth': 9}),
   person: ('MultinomialNaiveBayes', {'alpha': 0.5, 'ngram_range': (1, 2)}),